zriyansh/signoz.io/blog/2022-06-09-kubectl-top.md

 ## What is a node in Kubernetes?

-They are the smallest unit of computing hardware in Kubernetes clusters.
-They are single machines where applications run, which could be a physical server or a virtual machine.
-They help in load distribution for cases where there is an error or failure in a node.
+Nodes are where Kubernetes pods run.
+Nodes can be virtual machines, bare metal servers in a data center, or instances in a private or public cloud.
+Kubernetes uses nodes to handle on-demand scaling of resources.

 A single node can have multiple pods separated by namespaces.